wwmoraes/site/content/posts/are-you-a-devops-engineer/index.md

 ## Automation

 We deem a system or process as automated when it requires minimal to no human intervention to make decisions.
 Note that this differs from *automatic*, which means a process that acts involuntarily.
-A car wash is automatic; a home light that turns itself on 30 minutes before dawn is automated.
+A car wash is automatic; a home light that turns itself off 30 minutes before dawn is automated.

 The degree and scope of automation can vary between a small, atomic process and a bigger flow.
 An integration pipeline in a source code repository does not mean automation as per see.
 Let's say it has a step to run a lint tool and check the code.
 Regardless of the lint output, the merge requires a human to approve and execute it.